LK4D4/lk4d4.darth.io/content/posts/finalizers.md

 ## Finalizers examples

 Let's try to find finalizers usage in standard library.
-There it is used only for only used for closing file descriptors like this in `net` package:
+There it is used only for for closing file descriptors like this in `net` package:
 {{< highlight go >}}
 runtime.SetFinalizer(fd, (*netFD).Close)
 {{< /highlight >}}